walkerhughes/walkerhughes/README.md

 👋 Hi, I’m Walker

 I'm an applied mathematician and data scientist based in San Francisco.
-I'm interested in using AI to create a positive impact in the world.
-Beginning in the Summer of 2024, I am beginning a MS in Data Science at the University of San Francisco.
+Beginning in the Summer of 2024, I'll be returning to school for an MS in Data Science at the University of San Francisco.

 Outside of work I enjoy backpacking in the Sierra Nevadas and practicing Brazilian jiu-jitsu =]